 Apart from that, a typically overworked cop can easily make a few mistakes while he is preparing his crime report.
-Since the First Information Reports are the main documents of the arrest, they can easily influence the overall direction of the case in any court of law.
-Even a small error during transcription can easily lead to the honourable acquittal of even highly dangerous criminals.
-This means that the area’s conviction rates will drop and criminals will be able to beat the system and end right back on the streets where they will continue to terrorize the citizenry at large.
+Since the initial reports are the main documents of the arrest, they can easily influence the overall direction of the case in any court of law.
+Even a small error during documentation can easily lead to the honorable acquittal of even highly dangerous criminals.
+This means that the area’s conviction rates will drop.
+Which allows criminals to beat the system and end right back on the streets.
 Additionally, cops who spend their nights chasing crooks and their days filling forms are bound to lose their edge due to sheer exhaustion.

 This is the part where police technology can really help out.
 More specifically speech recognition technology.
 Not only will it help to substantially reduce their workload, but, it will also help to decrease errors quite substantially.